ajsmit/R_courses/content/quantecol/chapters/02a-biodiversity.md

 ## Three measures of biodiversity

-Three measures of biodiversity were coined by Whittaker in 1972.
-They represent the measurement of biodiversity across different spatial scales. α- and γ-diversity simply express the total number of species in an area. α-diversity is a representation of the number of species at the small (local) scale, such as within a quadrat, transect, plot, or trawl.
-Multiples of these are nested within a larger region (or ecosystem etc.) and serve as replicates, and it is the complete number of species across all of these replicates that indicates the diversity at a larger scale---this is called γ-diversity.
+Three measures of biodiversity were coined by [Whittaker in 1972](/pdf/BCB743/Whittaker_1972.pdf), and the concepts were 'modernised' by [Jurasinski et al in 2009](/pdf/BCB743/Jurasinski_et_al_2009.pdf).
+They represent the measurement of biodiversity across different spatial scales. α- and γ-diversity simply express the total number of species in an area.
+The first, α-diversity, is a representation of the number of species at the small (local) scale, such as within a quadrat, transect, plot, or trawl.
+Multiples of these are nested within a larger region (or ecosystem etc.) and serve as replicates, and it is the complete number of species across all of these replicates that indicates the diversity at a larger scale---this is called γ-diversity. β-diversity refers to the change in species composition among samples (sites).

-β-diversity is something else, and will be discussed below.

-We will use data on seaweed of South Africa to demonstrate these ideas.
+We will use data on the seaweeds of South Africa to demonstrate these ideas.
+The **vegan** package offers [various functions](/pdf/BCB743/Oksanen_diversity-vegan.pdf) to calculate diversity indices, as desmonstrated below.

 ## The South African seaweed data